Wednesday, March 26, 2008

 bad — it isn’t cheaper to buy in bulk if you don’t

-10. Keep your receipts, then enter into a spreadsheet.
+use it. - Keep your receipts, then enter into a spreadsheet.

 This will be your price list.
 Use it so you know when bulk or sale